Alice Jones

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Most of my research is focused on the effect that human activities and environmental change have on the distribution and function of populations, communities and ecosystems - and the impact that this has on their ability to persist in our changing environment.
-I am also driven to undertake research that has social benefits in terms of supporting healthy, diverse ecosystems for people to enjoy in the future, and supporting the sustainable and resilient provision of ecosystem services.
-I approach research in a very collaborative way, having developed many partnerships across government (state and federal), NGOs and industry, as well as with other academics across Australia and internationally.
-I was awarded the Faculty of Sciences Dean's Award for Research Partnership in 2019, I won a Winnovation (Women in Innovation) Award in 2020 for my research on blue carbon (see details below) and recently had the honour of being named a South Australian Young Tall Poppy in Science (2021).
+I approach my work in a collaborative way, having developed many partnerships across government (state and federal), NGOs and industry, as well as with other academics across disciplines in Australia and internationally.
+In recognition of this, I was awarded the Faculty of Sciences Dean's Award for Research Partnership in 2019.
+I have also won a Winnovation (Women in Innovation) Award (2020) for my research on blue carbon and had the honour of being named a South Australian Young Tall Poppy in Science (2021).
+I am currently a Science and Technology Australia Superstar of STEM (2022 - 2024).
 I am an Associate Editor for the journal Remote Sensing in Ecology and Conservation, which is published by the Zoological Society of London and is open access.
 I have been invited to serve on technical reference panels on blue carbon for both the South Australian state government, the Commonwealth government Department for Agriculture Water and Environment and the Australian Clean Energy Regulator.

 " "